 “With approximately 207,000 miles of occupied track in the United States and supporting crossties of approximately 3,000 per mile, railroads have approximately 620 million crossties currently in used in the U. S. Ties wear out through normal decay, insect attack, and physical impact and abrasion and as the result of derailments, rail modifications, or other causes.
 Approximately 23 million new wood ties are purchased and installed in the North American rail network every year.”

-A Rail Road Tie Processing System Designed to your Needs
+A Railroad Tie Grinding System Designed to your Needs

 The Horizontal Model is the best suited grinder for processing railroad ties, , logs brush, yard waste, storm debris, C&D waste and other mixed bulky wood feedstocks.
 Rawlings Horizontal wood hogs are available in 7 different sizes, each system can be designed with work platform decks, choice of belt, chain, vibrating in-feed and out-feed conveyors, metal or magnet protection and product screening that allows the customer to protect their investment while producing a high quality consistent end product.

 Rawlings Manufacturing has worked with several companies over the years to develop grinding systems specific to grinding railroad ties.
-Our machine is well suited to handle this type of material.
+Our Super Hi Inertia solid steel rotor is well suited to handle railroad tie spikes and other contaminated material.